pandoc-jp/pandoc-doc-ja/users-guide.rst

          1     1          1              1
    -------     ------ ----------   -------

-When headers are omitted, column alignments are determined on the basis of the first line of the table body.
+When the header row is omitted, column alignments are determined on the basis of the first line of the table body.
 So, in the tables above, the columns would be right, left, center, and right aligned, respectively.

 Extension: ``multiline_tables``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Multiline tables allow headers and table rows to span multiple lines of text (but cells that span multiple columns or rows of the table are not supported).
+Multiline tables allow header and table rows to span multiple lines of text (but cells that span multiple columns or rows of the table are not supported).
 Here is an example: